16 Picture Books that Break the Fourth Wall

 This post may contain affiliate links.

-When storytellers break the fourth wall, whether in film, plays, or books, it means that they break the imaginary wall between the storyteller or actors and the audience.
 On a theater stage, the invisible fourth wall is the invisible boundary at the front of the stage between the actors and the audience.
-In books, it’s the imaginary wall between the fictional world and the reader’s life.
+When storytellers break the fourth wall, whether in film, plays, or books, they break the imaginary “wall” between the storyteller and the audience.
+And kids love it!

-In this list of children’s books, you’ll find characters speaking directly to readers and narrators asking readers to do or believe something.
+In this list of metafiction children’s picture books that break the 4th wall, you’ll find characters speaking directly to readers or narrators asking readers to do an action or believe something.
+Also, you’ll find situations when narrators or illustrators argue with their characters.

 Picture Books that Break the Fourth Wall